SantiagoHerreG/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

 # C - Hash tables

-## Descrption:
+## Description:

-# Project intended to learn the usage of hash tables and to building one from scratch.
+### Project intended to learn the usage of hash tables and to building one from scratch.
 Objectives:

 1. What is a hash function
 2. What makes a good hash function